Volocopter VC2 (defunct prototype)

 Specifications:

-- Aircraft type: eVTOL prototype
+- Aircraft type: Passenger eVTOL multicopter prototype aircraft

 - Cockpit: Pilot underneath the propellers, centered in the aircraft, in an open air cockpit.
 The aircraft has several separate computers onboard for flight control.